pauloesampaio/pauloesampaio.github.io/_posts/2020-12-31-multitask_learning.md

 ## How to run it

-You need to provide a dataframe like the following:
+You need to provide a dataframe like the following, having a column for image path and labels for each one of the tasks:

 <figure style="width: 75%"  class="align-center">
 <img src="{{ page.s3_bucket }}/csv.png" alt="">